Alex-Zhu1/SSD/README.md

 2. Some prompts may not work well with **SD2.1**.
 In such cases, you can try using **IP2P** instead.

+3. Most configurations are adapted from [GaussianEditor](https://github.com/buaacyw/GaussianEditor).
+Our pipeline relies on [three](https://github.com/Alex-Zhu1/SSD/blob/25316a047a638291cde1afbf427e750a8e23651d/configs/edit-sd-ours.yaml#L56) key configuration parameters: `cross-prompt`, `cross-trajectory`, and `prompt-enhancement`.
+If the default values — **cross-trajectory: 2.0** and **enhance_scale: 5.5** — lead to suboptimal results, users can try adjusting the weights.

-3. We provide test [data](https://drive.google.com/file/d/1q5ReFKafdojNrRKHGroeYT_qO7LREoLn/view?usp=drive_link) and the evaluation metric code.
+4. We provide test [data](https://drive.google.com/file/d/1q5ReFKafdojNrRKHGroeYT_qO7LREoLn/view?usp=drive_link) and the evaluation metric code.

 ## Command Line

+Please try our demo by running [script/face.sh](https://github.com/Alex-Zhu1/SSD/blob/main/script/face.sh).

 ## Acknowledgement